pypa/packaging.python.org/source/guides/creating-and-discovering-plugins.rst

 Using namespace packages
 ========================

-:doc:`Namespace packages <namespace_packages>` can be used to provide a convention for where to place plugins and also provides a way to perform discovery.
+:doc:`Namespace packages <packaging-namespace-packages>` can be used to provide a convention for where to place plugins and also provides a way to perform discovery.
 For example, if you make the sub-package ``myapp.plugins`` a namespace package then other :term:`distributions <Distribution Package>` can provide modules and packages to that namespace.
 Once installed, you can use